wendellpiez/XMLLunchbox/README.md

 ### Access the unix command line

-In a different terminal window, also inside your _docker-basex_ directory, run `docker exec -it boxer bash`.
+In a different terminal window, also inside your _xmlstacker_ directory, run `docker exec -it xmlstacker bash`.
 You will be deposited at a regular unix command prompt inside your _boxer_ container.
 Your userid is “basex”, you are located at _/srv_, and your BaseX resources are at _/srv/basex_.
 From among the BaseX resources listed in the [full distribution](http://docs.basex.org/wiki/Startup#Full_Distributions), you have the _data_, _lib_, _repo_, and _webapp_ subdirectories.

+Note that several of these are additionally available as bound volumes on your system, that is, external to the container, so that BaseX running inside the container may be configured to run with your data or extensions, maintained externally.

 _saxon9he.jar_ is located inside the container at _/usr/src/basex/basex-api/lib/saxon9he.jar_.
 BaseX automatically knows to use it for XSLT transformations, and you can access it from the command line with `java -jar /usr/src/basex/basex-api/lib/saxon9he.jar`.